Sugar Cravings Can Be a Sign of Mineral Deficiencies

 The body doesn’t need a lot of chromium, but deficiencies could possibly contribute to sugar cravings.
 It’s estimated that somewhere between 25 and 50 percent of Americans are mildly deficient.

-Even mild deficiencies can lead to blood sugar issues as well as fatigue and anxiety, according to Dr. Andrew Weil.
+Even mild deficiencies can lead to blood sugar issues, fatigue, and anxiety, according to Dr. Andrew Weil.
 Chromium plays a role in the metabolic processes that regulate blood sugar levels and helps the hormone insulin get glucose into our cells.

 Chromium, a trace mineral, is found widely across the food supply but in very small amounts.
 It’s important to note that chromium levels can vary widely by agricultural and manufacturing processes, so determinations of chromium levels in foods are at best approximate.